 The combination of my learning experience, the location, and the extracurricular activities all made my time at Plymouth the best ever.

 Inspired by this story?

 For more information about studying robotics, please visit our MEng (Hons) Robotics course page.
-For more information about our range of courses within the School of Computing, Electronics and Mathematics, please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics, please visit the school page.

 Want to find similar alumni?

 If you would like to find out what other relevant alumni from the Faculty of Science and Engineering are currently doing, please visit the engineering and robotics interest area.